remlapmot/remlapmot.github.io/content/post/2025-04-28-nbstata-uv-venv/index.en.md

 What follows are the shell commands we need to run to setup our virtual environment.
 The script is for macOS but I have included comments in the places where amendments are required for either Windows or Linux.
 I have also included this script [in a repository](https://github.com/remlapmot/nbstata-uv-setup) (in fact I have included a script per operating system).

 Note that currently on macOS and Linux there cannot be any spaces in the filepath to your virtual environment.
+And you might need to amend some of the paths, say if you have a different version of Stata or if it's installation location is different.

 * On Linux we need to ensure that the directory containing our stata/stata-mp binary is on `PATH`.